Fake News and Alternative Facts

 Alternative Facts.
 Absolutely Needed.

+Do you need a rebranding company to point this out?
 If you are like me, you are tired of news as entertainment.
 Aside from NPR, I have tried to limit my exposure to broadcast news.

 A Trump tweet and a near-universal groan passes for news today.
 24-hour news networks trot around behind POTUS repeating every spontaneous whim or whisper as if it was news.
 It may be important considering Trump’s position.
 But it is not news.
 It is news held captive.
 The dictated agenda from a political team.
 A team with no real point of view.